-Nathaniel Booth was born a slave on a Virginia Plantation in February 1826.
+Nathaniel Booth was an enslaved man born on a Virginia Plantation in February 1826.
 At the age of 17, Booth escaped and sought freedom in the North.
-Arriving in Lowell, Massachusetts about 1844, he settled and opened a barbershop on the first floor of the Middlesex Mechanics Association Block located on Dutton Street (now Youth Built Building, Community Teamwork Inc).
+Arriving in Lowell, Massachusetts about 1844, he settled and opened a barbershop on the first floor of the Middlesex Mechanics Association Block located on Dutton Street.
 It was not unusual for black barbers and hairdressers in New England to be active in the abolition and anti-slavery movements.
 Barbershops were often gathering places for black and white abolitionist, who were organizing efforts to end slavery.
-Together, they planned fundraising fairs, arranged visiting anti-slavery lectures, and help freedom seekers.
+Together, they planned fundraising fairs, arranged visiting anti-slavery lectures, and helped freedom seekers.

-The Fugitive Slave Act passed by Congress in 1850 penalized officials in any state who did not arrest alleged “freedom seekers” (slaves), making them subject to a fine of $1,000 (about $30,000 today).
+The Fugitive Slave Act, passed by Congress in 1850, penalized officials in any state who did not arrest freedom seekers, making them subject to a fine of $1,000 (about $30,000 today).
 Any citizen aiding in these efforts were subject to as much as six months in jail.

-Shortly after the Fugitive Slave Act was implemented, "one or two slave catchers" were seen in Lowell, as a result Nathaniel Booth fled to Canada.
-Immediately and publicly the local Free Soil Party lead by Chauncey Knapp pleaded with Booth to return to Lowell, offering him full protection.
-One member expressing "a willingness to suffer death rather than let a fugitive slave be caught when it was within his power to prevent it."
-Shortly after this announcement, Booth returned to Lowell and moved in with the Walker Lewis (see: February 8, 2021 Lowell Black History Story) family of free African Americans living and working in Lowell.
+Shortly after the Fugitive Slave Act was implemented, "one or two slave catchers" were seen in Lowell.
+As a result Nathaniel Booth fled to Canada.
+Immediately and publicly the local Free Soil Party, lead by Chauncey Knapp, pleaded with Booth to return to Lowell, offering him full protection.
+One member expressed "a willingness to suffer death rather than let a fugitive slave be caught when it was within his power to prevent it."
+Shortly after this announcement, Booth returned to Lowell and moved in with the Walker Lewis family of free blacks, living and working in Lowell.
 They were active in the Massachusetts anti-slavery movement and instrumental in the Local underground railroad.

 MANSTEALERS IN LOWELL!